 The majority of the web browsers do have a built-in PDF reader.
 Modern browsers have the ability to open documents residing on your local hard drive and on the internet.
 Once the document is open on the web browser, searching for a word becomes extremely easy.
-The steps below should show you how to search for a word in a PDF using various web browsers:
+The steps below should show you how to search for a word in a PDF using Google Chrome:

 Step 1: Open the document you would like to search in Chrome.
 To do this, you will simply need to drag and drop the document into Google Chrome.